Preparing for the new Bureau of Meteorology Storm Surge System

 For the region of coastline that a cyclone will pass over, the height that the sea level will peak is the most critical bit of information.
 Due to large tidal ranges experienced over much of Australia, the timing of the surge is also very important.
 While the storm surge model takes into account many complex details about the atmosphere, wind speed, tides, cyclone movement, intensity and symmetry, the final product can be as simple as a single data point showing this peak sea height.
 Computational Scientist from the Bureau of Meteorology Dr Justin Freeman says “Managing a large number of simulations as fast as possible introduces some new challenges – especially as this is needed to help with timely emergency response.”

 As part of the development of the new system, the HPC Scaling and Optimisation team from NCI analysed the model and made improvements to ensure optimal use of the modern HPC infrastructure.
 As a result, the Bureau can now produce one 3-day forecast run in under 6 minutes.

-Dr Freeman and his team have been testing the model improvements using historical storm data and comparing the model results with the location and sea height based on the real observations.
-This testing has included the most recent Tropical Cyclone Debbie scenario to ensure that the most up-to-date information is considered.
-As a result of this work, the Bureau is preparing to introduce the new storm surge model for the 2017-18 cyclone season.
+Dr Freeman and his team tested the model improvements using historical storm data and comparing the model results with the location and sea height based on the real observations.
+This testing included 2017’s Tropical Cyclone Debbie to ensure that the most up-to-date information was considered.
+As a result of this work, the Bureau introduced the new storm surge model in October 2017, ahead of the 2017-18 cyclone season.